-ECHO Community Services is a not for profit Home Help organisation that provides care to people who are frail aged and people who have a disability to enable them to live in their own home with dignity while still maintaining their independence.
+ECHO Community Services is a registered charity providing care to the elderly and people living with disability to help them live in their own home with dignity while still maintaining their independence.

-ECHO will provide a case manager to all CDC clients, and he/she will maintain regular contact with the client and or carer to ensure the client is receiving services that meets their needs in order to remain living independently We make any necessary changes to the care plan to ensure this.
+ECHO will provide a case manager to all clients, and he/she will maintain regular contact with the client and or carer to ensure the client is receiving services which meet his or her needs in order to remain living independently We make any necessary changes to the care plan to ensure this.

 - Home and garden maintenance

-All of our support workers have a minimum qualification of Certificate 3, while others have also completed Certificates in Leisure and Lifestyle, Mental Health and Dementia Specific Training.
-All of our support workers who provide medication administration are required to undertake specific training in this area.
+Support workers are required to have minimum qualifications, depending on the type of work they are doing.
+In most cases this will be Certificate III in Individualised Care, while others may have also completed Certificates in Leisure and Lifestyle, Mental Health or Dementia Specific Training.
+All of our support workers who provide medication prompts are required to undertake specific training in this area.